bucs110FALL22/final-project-zak-and-tysir/README.md

 ## Testing

 * What we did to efficiently complete this final project is we wrote down a check list with all the objectives we had to complete in order to complete this project.
 Next, we split up into to do different sections of the project.
-Along the way, we kept running the code to see what was wrong and debuggeed it so ur project runs smoothly.
+Along the way, we kept running the code to see what was wrong and debuggeed it so our project runs smoothly.

 ## ATP